emilperdue/emilperdue.github.io/_pages/about.md

 # About Me

 Hi!
 I'm currently a Quantitative Trader at SIG on their US Equity Options Desk in Chicago.
-I recently graduated from UChicago where I majored in Computational and Applied Mathematics (Machine Learning Specialization) and Statistics, and pursued a Joint Master's (BS/MS) in Computer Science.
+I recently graduated from UChicago with a B.S. with Honors in Computational and Applied Mathematics (Machine Learning Specialization), a B.A in Statistics, and an M.S. in Computer Science.
 I also completed my Honors Thesis titled "Mathematics of Leveraged ETFs, Beta Decay, and Long-Term Investment Viability" advised by Professor Dylan Hall.
 My interests include effective altruism, film, meditation, personal fitness, political advocacy, and reading non-fiction.

 Feel free to reach out!